Gurcharan Das Mehta: Early life

 He was born on 20 December 1885 at Batala in Punjab, to a respectable Punjabi family.
 His Father, Shri Atma Ram Sahab Mehta was the Town Magistrate and had been initiated in Radhasoami Faith by Param Guru Huzur Maharaj.
 Mehtaji Maharaj was extraordinarily intelligent from childhood..
 He studied from Thomason College of Civil Engineering, Roorkee (now IIT Roorkee) and served in Punjab Government.

 As Sixth Sant Sant Satguru

 Mehta Ji became Sant Satguru of Radha Soami Satsang Dayalbagh on 24 June 1937.
 He stressed on agricultural work and Seva.
 He also strengthened the industries and educational institutions of Dayalbagh and was known as the Architect of Dayalbagh.

-Huzur Mehta Ji Maharaj galvanized the Satsang Community into a hard working, disciplined and well organized body.
-He made the foundation of the Satsang institutions strong and through the motto, waste nothing, made the resources available for their development.
+Huzur Mehta Ji Maharaj galvanized the Satsang Community into a well-organized body.
+He strengthened the foundation of the Satsang institutions and made the resources available for their development.

 Radhasoami Satsang Dayalbagh

 Located at: Dayalbagh, Agra.
 Guru Lineage of Param Guru Huzur Mehta Ji Maharaj continue till date: Shiv Dayal Singh (Soami Ji Maharaj)- Salig Ram(Huzur Maharaj)— Brahm Shankar Misra(Maharaj Sahab) — Kamta Prasad Sinha(Sarkar Sahab) — Anand Swarup (Sahab Ji Maharaj, Founder of Dayalbagh) — Gurcharan Das Mehta(Mehta Ji Maharaj) — Makund Behari Lal(Lal Sahab) — Prem Saran Satsangi(Satsangi Sahab).
 Dayalbagh was founded by Anand Swarup, Kt.
 The present Guru Prem Saran Satsangi is an emeritus professor, physicist and system scientist of IIT Delhi.
 The 200th birth anniversary of Shiv Dayal Singh was celebrated in Dayalbagh from August 2017 to 24 August 2018.